Which Celebrities Live In The Cotswolds? (& Where?)

 Claudia Winkleman

 Strictly Come Dancing host, Traitors star and fringe fanatic Claudia Winkleman reportedly snapped up a historic manor house in the Cotswolds around three years ago.
-Alledgedly worth about £3 million, Winkleman shares the long-term rental with her husband, Danish film producer Kris Thykier.
-When not hiding out in the countryside bolthole, Winkleman and her family reside in a townhouse near Marble Arch, occasionally venturing just outside of the Cotswolds to enjoy shooting parties at director Guy Ritchie’s Ashcombe Estate in Wiltshire.
+Alledgedly worth about £3m, Winkleman shares the long-term rental with her husband, Danish film producer Kris Thykier.
+When not hiding out in the countryside bolthole, Winkleman and her family reside in a townhouse near Marble Arch, occasionally venturing just outside the Cotswolds to enjoy shooting parties at director Guy Ritchie’s Ashcombe Estate in Wiltshire.

 Kate Moss

 From a north London party pad to a West Village apartment, Kate Moss has lived in an array of luxurious homes.
 Today, her primary residence is a Grade II listed, 10-bedroom country pile in Little Faringdon, Oxfordshire.
-Having purchased the property more than a decade ago for a reported £2 million, the supermodel made a permanent move to the estate in 2021.
+Having purchased the property more than a decade ago for a reported £2m, the supermodel made a permanent move to the estate in 2021.
 Sharing the home with her younger sister and fellow model Lottie during lockdown, this quiet country retreat is a dramatic 180 switch from Moss’ headline-making London life of the 90s.

 Paul and Prue